This has been a challenging time and we’re right there with you.

 12. Science Experiments!

-Whether your a kid or an adult, colouring books are the perfect fun and relaxing activity.
+Whether you’re a kid or an adult, colouring books are the perfect fun and relaxing activity.
 Don’t have any at home?
 Print some out for free!

 As much as you can, try to unplug and give yourself dedicated internet/phone windows each day.
 It’s tempting to be on social media all day when we’re at home or checking in on the news.
 While it’s good to stay informed, taking a breath, unplugging for a while and focusing on the present will help, and everyone around you, relax a little and live a bit happier.